- Notice of Deceptive Activity Relating to GC Resources, LLC

 - EOG employees actively engage with civic leaders, elected officials and community groups in a collaborative manner to discuss impacts that may arise from the company’s operations, while looking for opportunities that strengthen the communities where the company is active.
 For example, EOG has been able to support infrastructure and service projects that have improved the lives of local citizens.

-- EOG’s positive economic benefit to the communities in which it operates is exemplified by an award recently presented to the company by the Chippewa Falls Economic Development Council.
-The council named EOG the Chippewa Business of the Year in recognition of the start-up and successful operation of the company’s sand processing plant, which brought numerous new jobs to the area and bolstered the county’s tax base.
+- EOG’s positive economic benefit to the communities in which it operates is exemplified by an award presented to the company in 2012 by the Chippewa County Economic Development Corporation.
+EOG was named the Chippewa Business of the Year in recognition of the start-up and successful operation of the company’s sand processing plant, which brought numerous new jobs to the area and bolstered the county’s tax base.

-Employee donations are matched by EOG as part of the matching gifts program, which encourages personnel to support charitable organizations.
-To encourage employees to be generous, EOG matches their donations, dollar for dollar, up to $75,000 per employee, per calendar year.
-In 2011, the company was able to provide much needed funds to a number of relief efforts in operating areas that were hit by severe flooding conditions, tornadoes and other natural disasters.
 At EOG, the spirit of giving is matched only by a tradition of participating.
-Employees in every EOG location have been generous in donating their time to serve a wide range of charitable organizations.
+Employees in every EOG location have been generous in donating their time to serve a wide range of charitable and community organizations and causes.
 Engrained in the company culture, volunteerism is also encouraged and employees enjoy the opportunity to work together on different community projects.
 Employees help others not because of a feeling of obligation but because of a desire to make a difference in their quality of life.